MicrosoftDocs/data-api-builder-docs/data-api-builder/troubleshoot-usage.md

 ## Introspection doesn't work with my GraphQL endpoint

 GraphQL schema introspection is utilized by tooling that supports GraphQL.
-Some examples of GraphQL capable tooling are Insomnia and Postman.

 Make sure you set the runtime configuration property `allow-introspection` to `true` in the `runtime.graphql` configuration section.
 For example: